f1ac0/PistormX/Beta/README.md

 # PiStorm'X Work in progress

-DESIGNS IN THIS DIRECTORY ARE UNTESTED.
+NOT ALL DESIGNS IN THIS DIRECTORY ARE TESTED.

 If you don't know about PiStorm, the MC68000 CPU replacement using a raspberry Pi, see here : https://github.com/captain-amygdala/pistorm.
 This PiStorm'X is a simplified CPU board, where all the logic is integrated inside a single CPLD.